 Olo Inc. (OLO) Equity Update: If You Lost Money in Olo Inc. Contact Robbins LLP for Information About Your Rights

-/EIN News/ -- SAN DIEGO, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors who acquired shares of Olo Inc. (NYSE: OLO) Class A common stock between August 11, 2021 and August 11, 2022, they may be eligible to participate in the class action against Olo Inc. Shareholders who want to be appointed lead plaintiff for the class must file their papers by November 28, 2022.
+SAN DIEGO, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors who acquired shares of Olo Inc. OLO Class A common stock between August 11, 2021 and August 11, 2022, they may be eligible to participate in the class action against Olo Inc. Shareholders who want to be appointed lead plaintiff for the class must file their papers by November 28, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.